getsentry/sentry-docs/src/collections/_documentation/error-reporting/configuration/index.md

 {:.config-key}
 ### `send-default-pii`

-{% unsupported browser javascript %}
+{% unsupported browser javascript node %}
 If this flag is enabled, certain personally identifiable information is added by active integrations.
 Without this flag they are never added to the event, to begin with.
 If possible, it's recommended to turn on this feature and use the server side PII stripping to remove the